 Bali is a great holiday destination for families with young children, thanks to its tropical climate and fantastic range of exciting activities.
 Many Bali resorts also offer kids club and child minding facilities, so mum and dad can relax knowing that the kids are safe and having the time of their lives.

 Despite the costs normally associated with an overseas tropical holiday, Bali is very affordable destination.
 Everything from food and drink to shopping and massage treatments will be at a fraction of the price you would normally pay at home, allowing you to truly indulge while on holiday.
-Bali's great range of market shopping also provides the perfect place to pick up those all important holiday souvenirs.
+A beer will cost you approximately $2.50, a standard meal will cost approximately $15.
+However prices will vary depending on the restaurant.

 Other than your bathing suit and sunscreen it's a good idea to pack a shawl or scarf to cover your shoulders as a sign of respect while visiting sacred Balinese landmarks.